 1. Chain-of-Thought (CoT) Prompting

-# CoT example with the Claude API
+# Chain-of-Thought with Claude API

 import anthropic